ikolokotronis/image-thumbnail-api/README.md

 Uploading images require a `original_image` field to be included in the body.
 As a value, it expects an image file in png or jpg format.
 Any other values will be rejected.
 #### Important note:
-If user's tier comes with ability to fetch expiring links, there shoud also be a `live_time` field in the body, determining the amount of seconds the link will be available before it expires.
-Number range should be between 300 and 30000.
+If user's tier plan comes with ability to fetch expiring links, there shoud also be a `live_time` field in the body, determining the amount of seconds the link will be available before it expires.
+Number range should be between `300` and `30000`.

 Request example (assuming user tier is Enterprise):